nicolello-dev/WebexLib/README.md

 # Installation

-### From the chrome web store
+### Chromium-based browsers (Chrome, Edge, Opera, etc.)

-UPDATE - The extension has been approved.
-You can now install it from the web store at [https://chromewebstore.google.com/detail/webexlib/oeaffceahmfbmekjmocdkgbjkhhbfojl](https://chromewebstore.google.com/detail/webexlib/oeaffceahmfbmekjmocdkgbjkhhbfojl)
+You can install the extension from the chrome web store at [https://chromewebstore.google.com/detail/webexlib/oeaffceahmfbmekjmocdkgbjkhhbfojl](https://chromewebstore.google.com/detail/webexlib/oeaffceahmfbmekjmocdkgbjkhhbfojl)

-~~I sent the extension to review on the 20/9, it should be available within a few weeks.
-In the meantime, you can install it from source with the below method.~~
+### Firefox users

+For firefox users, the addon will be available at [https://addons.mozilla.org/en-US/firefox/addon/webexlib/](https://addons.mozilla.org/en-US/firefox/addon/webexlib/).
+It is currently (27/9) under review and should be available within a few days.

 ### From source